bthol/inPlace/README.md

 Each spatial model is an organized list of objects, where each object represents a point in the space modelled.

 Their method of generation is three levels of nested iteration (cubic complexity; O(n^3)).
+This ineffeciency was unfortunately necessary to ensure every point in the spatial model was generated.
+However, the inefficiency occurs only during model generation, and will not affect operation on the model.

-Because a nested iterator must complete all of its iterations before changing the iteration for the superiterator, higher levels of iterator nesting cause higher frequencies of iterator operation.
-When all the iterators are adding to the same list in their order of operation, their frequency of operation is represented in their frequency in the list.
+Moreover, higher levels of iterator nesting cause higher frequencies of iterator operation, because a nested iterator must complete all of its iterations before changing the iteration for the superiterator, and when all the iterators are adding to the same list in their order of operation, their frequency of operation is represented in their frequency in the spatial model's point list.

 In model generation, level of iterator nesting ordered from least to most is x, y, z.